michaelbausor/artman/USAGE.rst

         GapicClientBatchPipeline

 It is also possible to restrict the APIs that will be generated using the batch_apis setting.
-For example, to run the batch command only Java and only for the PubSub API:
+For example, to run the batch command to generate only the PubSub API in all languages:

   ::

      python execute_pipeline.py \
         --config "../googleapis/gapic/batch/common.yaml" \
         --stage_output \
-        --pipeline_kwargs "{'batch_languages':'java','batch_apis':'pubsub'}" \
+        --pipeline_kwargs "{'batch_apis':'pubsub'}" \
         GapicClientBatchPipeline